It’s that time again to Spring Forward (on Sunday at 2 a.m.).

 To my Arizona family members who can never quite get the time difference: Starting Sunday we will be on the same time.

-Last year when we Sprang Forward I followed all of the advice (and then some) I am giving below and wow, it really does work!
+The past two years when we Sprang Forward I followed all of the advice (and then some) I am giving below and wow, it really does work!
 (Here’s the post about me taking my advice with time change.)

 This is the advice I like to give on how to deal with time change: